 The court has already banned mandatory death sentences and mandatory life-without-parole sentences for juveniles, both on the grounds that the Eighth Amendment must adapt to the “evolving standards of decency that mark the progress of a maturing society.”
 By that standard, and given rapidly evolving public opinion on marijuana, no one should be sent to prison forever for possessing a small amount of marijuana for medical or personal use.

-According to the ACLU, more than 3,000 people in the United States are serving life sentences for nonviolent crimes, with about 65% of them being African American.
+The ACLU says more than 3,000 people in the United States are serving life sentences for nonviolent crimes, with about 65% of them being African American.

 Featured image via the Dothan Eagle